huangyh09/PTM-X/README.rst

 `random forest <http://scikit-learn.org/stable/modules/ensemble.html#forest>`_
 classifier.

-1. ``sequence co-evolution``: The coevolution between two the amino acids across multiple vertebrates.
+1. ``sequence residue co-evolution``: The coevolution between two the amino acids across multiple vertebrates.
 The multiple sequence alignment data is downloaded from `eggNOG v4.5 <http://eggnogdb.embl.de>`_.
 Here, the 1-`Hamming loss <http://scikit-learn.org/stable/modules/model_evaluation.html#hamming-loss>`_ is used to measure the co-evolution score.

-2. ``motif co-conservation``: The +/-3 surrounding amino acids are used to form the motif for a given PTM locus.
+2. ``sequence motif co-evolution``: The +/-3 surrounding amino acids are used to form the motif for a given PTM locus.
 The fraction of consistence the this motif in any vertebrate comparing to its human orthologous protein.
 Based on the two vectors of motif conservation fraction, the co-conservation score is calculated by the mean product of the two vectors.
 Again, the eggNOG v4.5 is used here.

-3. ``PTM co-conservation``: The co-conservation of PTM existence across human, mouse and rat.
+3. ``Co-modification across different species``: The co-conservation of PTM existence across human, mouse and rat.
 The raw PTM data for these three species is downloaded from `PhosphoSitePlus <https://www.phosphosite.org>`_.

-4. ``PTM co-occurrence``: The co-occurrence between the two PTMs across 88 tissue, disease and cellline conditions.
+4. ``Co-modification across different conditions``: The co-occurrence between the two PTMs across 88 tissue, disease and cellline conditions.

 Get started